 5.5A Configuration for CA

-5.5A.1 Inter-band CA configurations between FR1 and FR2[n90][n90]
+5.5A.1 Inter-band CA configurations between FR1 and FR2

+The configurations for operating bands for CA including Band n41 also apply for the corresponding operating bands for CA with Band [n90] replacing Band n41 but with otherwise identical parameters.
+For brevity the said configuration for operating bands for CA with Band [n90] are not listed in the tables below but are covered by this specification.

 Table 5.5A.1-1: Inter-band CA configurations and bandwith combinations sets between FR1 and FR2 (two bands)